librenms/librenms/doc/Extensions/Plugin-System.md

 source: Extensions/Plugin-System.md
 # Developing for the Plugin System

+> This will most likely be deprecated in favour of adding the possible extensions to the core code base.

 This documentation will hopefully give you a basis for how to write a plugin for LibreNMS.

 A test plugin is available on GitHub: https://github.com/laf/Test